Maintain Your Independence By Reducing Your Fall Risk

 There are a number of reasons that seniors are at a higher risk of falling.
 Among them are vision impairment (misjudging the edge of a curb or step), taking medications that may cause dizziness or simply a loss of strength and flexibility.

 There are some easy things that can be done to reduce fall risk like removing hazards from your home such as throw rugs or installing grab bars in the bathroom.
 Another idea is to ensure that your eyeglass prescription is current and that your home is well lit.
 Make sure you wear practical footwear (not scuff-type slippers or flip flops) and forego the high heels.
 If you have dizziness, discuss with your doctor if any of your medications could be the cause.

 Residents at Fellowship Square Historic Mesa have a couple of big advantages in the fight against falls.
-One is our Virtu-Sense™ Fall Risk Assessment tool.
-Virtu-Sense technology uses artificial intelligence and machine vision to identify deficits in balance, gait and function - the three leading indicators of fall risk.
+One is our Kinetisense(R) Fall Risk Assessment tool brought to us by Symbria Wellness.
+Kinetisense technology identifies deficits in balance, gait and function - the three leading indicators of fall risk.

 Using state-of-the-art technology to improve mobility & maintain independence

 Our Well-Being specialists use state-of-the-art technology to develop each participant's fitness plan.
 KAMS Independent Living functional movement screen, by Kinetisense, incorporates motion capture technology and advanced machine learning to power the assessment tool.
 This 5-minute assessment provides information on the individual's gait, balance, and functional movements, including any deficiencies in their range of motion that may indicate a fall risk.

 Using the data gathered from the KAMS screening, our fitness specialists create a tailored exercise plan for each resident.
 Fellowship Square is the only senior living community in Arizona that utilizes this technology in its exercise and wellness program.